What is the tax gap?

-The gross tax gap is the difference between total taxes owed and taxes paid on time.
+The gross tax gap is the difference between total taxes owed and taxes paid voluntarily and on time.

 The Internal Revenue Service (IRS) estimates that over the past 30 years, the tax gap has fluctuated in a narrow range—15 to 18 percent of total tax liability.
 Some view the tax gap as a possible major revenue source that could be used to close the federal budget deficit without raising taxes.
-In practice, though, the potential revenue gains from proposals to improve enforcement are quite limited.
+In practice, though, Treasury and the Congressional Budget Office have differed greatly in their estimates of the revenue gains from proposals to improve enforcement, and neither have projected the impact of those proposals on the size of the tax gap.

-The most recent IRS tax gap report was released in 2019 and covered tax years 2011–13 (IRS Research, 2019).
-For those years, the IRS reported an average annual gross tax gap of $441 billion (slightly over 16 percent of total tax liability).
-Of this, the IRS eventually recovered $60 billion through voluntary late payments and enforcement activities.
-That left an average annual net tax gap of about $381 billion (or about 14 percent of total tax liability).
+The most recent IRS tax gap report was released in 2022 and covered tax years 2014–16.
+For those years, the IRS reported an average annual gross tax gap of $496 billion (15 percent of total tax liability).
+Of this, the IRS will eventually recover $68 billion through voluntary late payments and enforcement activities, resulting in an average annual net tax gap of $428 billion (or about 13 percent of total tax liability).

-Underreporting on individual income tax returns alone was $245 billion (figure 2), about 70 percent of the underreporting tax gap in 2011–13.
-Almost 45 percent of the underreported individual income tax was owed on business income, which the IRS has no easy way to verify independently.
-About 11 percent of the underreporting gap was attributable to corporate income tax, and only 0.3 percent to the estate tax.
+Underreporting on individual income tax returns alone was $278 billion (figure 2), about 70 percent of the underreporting tax gap in 2014–16.
+About 47 percent of the underreported individual income tax was owed on business income, which the IRS has no easy way to verify independently.
+About 21 percent of the total underreporting gap was due to employment taxes, mostly because of underreporting of self-employment income taxes.
+Another 9 percent of the underreporting gap was attributable to corporate income tax and only 0.3 percent to the estate tax.

-Individual taxpayers failed to report about 55 percent of income from sources for which there is no information reporting, such as sole proprietorships.
-In contrast, only 5 percent of income from easily verified sources—interest, dividends, and pensions—was unreported.
-For income subject to both information returns and tax withholding, as with wages, only about 1 percent went unreported.
+Individual taxpayers failed to report about 55 percent of income from sources for which there was little or no information reporting, such as sole proprietorships.
+In contrast, only 6 percent of income from easily verified sources—interest, dividends, and pensions—was unreported.
+When income was subject to both information returns and tax withholding, as with wages, only about 1 percent was unreported.

 Erard, Brian, and Jonathan Feinstein.
 “The Individual Income Reporting Gap: What We See and What We Don’t.”
 IRS Research Bulletin: Proceedings of the 2011 IRS/TPC Research Conference, 129–42.
 Publication 1500 (rev 4-2012).
 Washington, DC: Internal Revenue Service.